Thin and crispy oatmeal lace cookies can seem magical if you have never made them before, but they are actually very simple.

 4 Mix in the egg and oats: Once the liquid has cooled (it’s OK if it is still warm, just not piping hot), add the egg and mix with a fork until incorporated.
 Add the oats and stir until well distributed.

 5 Divide and shape the cookies: Spoon 1 tablespoon of the batter onto the baking sheet, leaving about 2 inches or more of space between each one.
-Use the back of a spoon to spread each cookie into a thin circle, so the oats are in a single layer.
+Use the back of a spoon to spread each cookie into a very thin circle, so the oats are in a single layer.
 If you don't have enough room on one baking sheet, bake the cookies in batches.

 6 Bake the cookies: Bake in the oven for 8 minutes or until the edges of the cookies start to turn dark golden brown.
 Remove from the oven and let the cookies cool completely on the parchment paper.
 The cookies should peel easily from the parchment, but use an offset spatula if any are sticking.